burtbeckwith/grails-ignite/README.md

 ```
 distributedSchedulerService.scheduleAtFixedRate(new HelloWorldGroovyTask(), 0, 1000, TimeUnit.MILLISECONDS);
 ```

 This example shows how to schedule the supplied task to execute once per second on the entire grid, regardless of the grid topology.
 The execution will be evenly load-balanced across all grid nodes.
 If any grid nodes go down the rebalancing will result in the same execution rate (once per second in this example).

 The example above can be run out-of-the-box (the `HelloWorldGroovyTask` is included in the plugin).
 You can then try neat things like spinning up another instance on a different port, and watching the grid fail-over and recover by killing one instance and bringing it back up.

 #Notes

 Requires h2 version 1.3.137 (or higher)?
 Make sure you do this:

     inherits("global") {
-        // specify dependency exclusions here; for example, uncomment this to disable ehcache:
-        // excludes 'ehcache'
         excludes 'h2'
     }